rsaggio87/LeaveOutTwoWay/README.md

 * It is highly suggested that the user runs any of the function mentioned above on an hpc system in order to fully exploit the parallelization features of Matlab.

-* Code runs on any type of person-year file (balancend-unbalanced), the only important thing is that the variables in memory (outcome variable, worker identifiers, firm identifiers, eventual controls) need to be sorted by worker id and year.
+* Code runs on any type of person-year file (balanced vs. unbalanced; T=2 vs. T>2).
+The only important thing is that the variables in memory (outcome variable, worker identifiers, firm identifiers, eventual controls) need to be sorted by worker id and year.

 # Replication Archive
 Link to replication archive of KSS: https://www.dropbox.com/sh/ozqq8qp9run9pzw/AAD1L9PZ-D4ueuIghq6eDh1Ea?dl=1 (last updated 06/20/2017)